Martin Gethin

 Martin Gethin (born 16 November 1983) is a British former professional boxer who competed from 2004 to 2017.
 He held the British lightweight title from 2013 to 2014.

 Early professional career

 Gethin made his debut in November 2004 beating journeyman Kristian Laight stopping him in the 4th round.
 In his 10th fight he fought for the vacant Midlands Area lightweight title beating Craig Johnson on points over 10 rounds.
-An exciting fighter he received a great opportunity just two fights later to fight in Las Vegas at the MGM Grand.
+He received an opportunity just two fights later to fight in Las Vegas at the MGM Grand.
 He beat Fabian Luque, who had a record of 21-5, and stopped him in the 4th round in what was his best win to date.
 On returning to the UK, Gethin trod water beating Carl Allen and Ali Wyatt until the opportunity arose for him to fight the unbeaten Nadeem Siddique.
 He won the fight in a potential fight of the year and set himself up for a shot at the English title.